astrasb/Strongyloides_RNAseq_Browser/UI/README/README_Data_Sr.md

 ### Source

-The *S. ratti* data included in this repository was originally published by [Hunt *et al* 2016](https://www.nature.com/articles/ng.3495).
+The *S. ratti* data included in the *Strongyloides* RNA-seq Browser was originally published by [Hunt *et al* 2016](https://www.nature.com/articles/ng.3495).
 Raw reads were downloaded from the European Nucleotide Archive - study accession numbers